This article is sponsored by Hatter's Farm.

 Pumpkin picking at Crockford Bridge Farm, Surrey

 The first pumpkin patch at this Surrey farm opened more than 15 years ago, and it's getting increasingly popular.
-This year, the pumpkin fields open to the public again, after last year's inaugural opening.
-Head to the field to select and pick your own pumpkin on selected weekends, or take home a ready-picked one (lazy) throughout October.
-They'll also let you carve your pumpkin in the patch during the Pumpkin Festival, to save you making a mess on your kitchen table (but cannot provide sharp knives).
+This year, the pumpkin fields open to the public again on selected days.
+Head to the field pick your own pumpkin, or take home a ready-picked one (lazy) throughout October— and if you're a huge fan of orange gourds, there's a whole pumpkin festival in the latter half of the month.

 Pumpkin picking at Four Winds Farm, Bidborough, Kent

 This small, family-fun farm near Tonbridge in Kent offers all the seasonal goodness you could want — Christmas trees at Christmas, lambing weekends in spring, and of course, pumpkin picking in October.
-It's 23-27 October this year, with pumpkin picking, face painting, a fancy dress competition and food and drink on offer.
+They haven't announced their dates or tickets for this year yet, so keep a watch on their website for more info.

 Pick your own pumpkins at Secretts, Surrey